deanpress/neo-dapp-starter-kit/README.md

 node.invokeContract('SetTask', ['someStorageKey', 'Hello World!'], account, (res) => {
     if(res.result === true){
         // Transaction successful.
-The stored data can be retrieved on the next block.
+The stored data can be retrieved on the next block. console.log('Transaction processed!')
-        // You can also test your transaction with the arguments data to instantly return a result: console.log('Transaction processed!')
     }else{
         console.log('Transaction failed.')